tyconsulting/blog.tyang.github.io/_posts/2014-10-04-updated-configmgr-2012-r2-client-management-pack-version-1-2-0-0.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/10/SNAGHTML44656c89.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML44656c89" src="http://blog.tyang.org/wp-content/uploads/2014/10/SNAGHTML44656c89_thumb.png" alt="SNAGHTML44656c89" width="694" height="366" border="0" /></a>

-Additionally, the DCM Baselines have an agent task called “Evaluate DCM Baseline”, which can be used to manually evaluate the baseline.
-This agent task performs the same action as the “Evaluate” button in the ConfigMgr 2012 client:
+Additionally, the DCM Baselines have an agent task called "Evaluate DCM Baseline", which can be used to manually evaluate the baseline.
+This agent task performs the same action as the "Evaluate" button in the ConfigMgr 2012 client:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/10/SNAGHTML44665daf.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML44665daf" src="http://blog.tyang.org/wp-content/uploads/2014/10/SNAGHTML44665daf_thumb.png" alt="SNAGHTML44665daf" width="667" height="321" border="0" /></a>

 <a name="_Toc400202277"></a><strong><span style="color: #000000;">ConfigMgr 2012 Client Enhanced Compliance Monitoring Management Pack</span></strong>

-An additional unsealed management pack named “ConfigMgr 2012 Client Enhanced Compliance Monitoring” is also introduced.
+An additional unsealed management pack named "ConfigMgr 2012 Client Enhanced Compliance Monitoring" is also introduced.
 This management pack includes the following:
 <ul>
-	<li>An override to enable DCM baseline discovery for “All ConfigMgr 2012 Client DCM Agents on Server OS” group.</li>
+	<li>An override to enable DCM baseline discovery for "All ConfigMgr 2012 Client DCM Agents on Server OS" group.</li>
-	<li>An override to disable the legacy ConfigMgr 2012 Client DCM Baselines Compliance Monitor for “All ConfigMgr 2012 Client DCM Agents on Server OS” group.</li>
+	<li>An override to disable the legacy ConfigMgr 2012 Client DCM Baselines Compliance Monitor for "All ConfigMgr 2012 Client DCM Agents on Server OS" group.</li>
-	<li>A blank group discovery for the “All Business Critical ConfigMgr 2012 Client DCM Agents” group</li>
+	<li>A blank group discovery for the "All Business Critical ConfigMgr 2012 Client DCM Agents" group</li>
-	<li>An override to enable DCM baseline discovery for “All Business Critical ConfigMgr 2012 Client DCM Agents” group.</li>
+	<li>An override to enable DCM baseline discovery for "All Business Critical ConfigMgr 2012 Client DCM Agents" group.</li>
-	<li>An override to disable the legacy ConfigMgr 2012 Client DCM Baselines Compliance Monitor for “All Business Critical ConfigMgr 2012 Client DCM Agents” group.</li>
+	<li>An override to disable the legacy ConfigMgr 2012 Client DCM Baselines Compliance Monitor for "All Business Critical ConfigMgr 2012 Client DCM Agents" group.</li>
 </ul>
 &nbsp;

-<em><span style="color: #ff0000;">In summary, this management pack enables DCM baseline discovery for all ConfigMgr 2012 client on server computers and switch from existing “overall” compliance baselines status monitor to the new more granular compliance baseline status monitor which targets individual baselines.
-This management pack also enables users to manually populate the new “All Business Critical ConfigMgr 2012 Client DCM Agents” group.
+<em><span style="color: #ff0000;">In summary, this management pack enables DCM baseline discovery for all ConfigMgr 2012 client on server computers and switch from existing "overall" compliance baselines status monitor to the new more granular compliance baseline status monitor which targets individual baselines.
+This management pack also enables users to manually populate the new "All Business Critical ConfigMgr 2012 Client DCM Agents" group.
 Members in this group will also be monitored the same way as the server computers as previously mentioned.</span></em>

 <b>Note:</b> Please only use this management pack when you prefer to enable enhanced compliance monitoring on all server computers, otherwise, please manually configure the groups and overrides as previously stated.